Adding Fruits and Veggies to Every Meal

 - Combine apple slices with peanut butter and honey for a tasty, high-protein dessert.

-- Use applesauce or apple butter as an alternative to real butter when baking your favorite cookies.
+- Try an Easy Homemade Applesauce or apple butter as an alternative to real butter when baking your favorite cookies.

 - For dessert, try fresh fruit, such as cut-up melon, fresh strawberries or raspberries.

-- Eat a cup of your favorite Stemilt cherry variety shortly before you go to sleep.
-Not only are they delicious, but cherries contain melatonin, a natural hormone that helps regulate sleep patterns.
+Eat a cup of your favorite Stemilt cherry variety shortly before you go to sleep.
+Not only are they delicious, but cherries contain melatonin, a natural hormone that helps

 - Indulge with a delicious peach smoothie.
 Simply blend 2 cups of peeled, pitted and diced Artisan Organics peaches, a cup of vanilla ice cream, 1/2 cup of low-fat milk and a tablespoon of lemon juice.
 Pour and serve!